 Council of Nicaea

-First Ecumenical Council (325 AD): The First Council of Nicaea was convened in 325 AD by Emperor Constantine I in ancient Nicaea (modern İznik, Turkey).
-This was the first ecumenical council of the Christian Church, aimed at addressing the growing division caused by Arianism.
-Arianism, a doctrine proposed by Arius of Alexandria, claimed that Christ was not divine but a created being.
-Constantine, an unbaptized catechumen at the time, presided over the opening session and engaged in the discussions, seeking unity within the church.
+The First Council of Nicaea, convened in 325 AD by Emperor Constantine I in ancient Nicaea (modern-day İznik, Turkey), stands as the inaugural ecumenical council of the Christian Church.
+Its primary purpose was to address the growing doctrinal conflict sparked by Arianism.
+This controversial teaching, advocated by Arius of Alexandria, argued that Christ was not fully divine but a created being.
+Constantine—still an unbaptized catechumen—presided over the opening session, emphasizing his desire to secure unity within the Christian world.

-• Easter's Date: An attempt was made to standardize the date for Easter, though consensus was not reached.
+Date of Easter: Efforts were made to standardize the celebration, though full consensus was not reached.

-• Primacy of Sees: The council affirmed the supremacy of the sees of Alexandria and Jerusalem within their respective regions.
+Primacy of Sees: The sees of Alexandria and Jerusalem were formally recognized for their regional authority.

 Iznik Ancient City